SachaVac/Sun_compass/README.md

 Create real-time system to be installed on mobile robot.
 System (camera) should be able to follow sun and set an exact location of north.

 # Inputs
-- real time info.
+- real time info
 - GPS location
-- accelerometer, gyroscope - rotation of body
+- accelerometer
-- camera input of sky (180 deg.) + camera placement on robot body
+- camera input of sky (180 deg) + camera placement on robot body

 # Hardware needed
 - Control board